chewlabSB2/CoPI/README.md

 When choosing flanking anchors, it is recommended to leave 6bp (2AAs) between the anchors.

-If you have two unpaired set of reads, create a new line with unpaired=<>.
+If you have two unpaired set of reads, create a new line with unpaired=<>

 Expected Output
 ---------------